KeyanSong/431-2018/quizzes/quiz02/README.md

 - The order of the questions is arbitrary.
 Some are meant to be easy, some are not.
 - You should attempt to answer every question.
 There is no advantage to failing to give a response, as an incorrect response is always at least as valuable as a missing one.
 - Please select or type in your best response (or responses, as indicated) for each question.
+- If you wish to work on some of the quiz and then return to it later, you can do this by
+  1. scrolling down to the final question which asks you to type in your full name, affirming that you have done the work for the quiz alone, and then
+  2. submitting the quiz.
+You will then receive a link at your CWRU email which will allow you to return to the quiz without losing your progress.

 ## Data Sets